 For some reason, math has been thought of as a dry subject involving nothing more than paper and pencil work and memorization.

 It’s sad that that has been the culture of teaching math for too long.
 Pencils, paper, and memorization.
-It’s such an ineffective way to teach a what *could* be fun!
+It’s such an ineffective way to teach what *could* be fun!
 From playing online games like Tiny Fishing to showing them how to do sums in real life, there is a lot of fun that can go along with it.

 Here are a few ways that I think math could be made fun: